xlab-ub/mlmodelscope-api/README.md

 file sets this to `c3sr` by default so that images will be tagged and pulled from the C3SR namespace on Docker Hub.
 Change this if you want to use a private registry to host your own modified images.

+This repository contains a Github workflow that will automatically build and push an API image to the Github Container Registry each time new commits are pushed to Github on the `master` branch.

 ## API